hmcts/et-pet-api/README.md

 # Other Environment Variables

+## CLOUD_PROVIDER

+Defaults to 'amazon' at the moment - valid values are 'amazon' and 'azure'

+This switch will eventually be removed, it is only present for the transition from amazon to azure

+## AZURE_STORAGE_BLOB_HOST

+This is normally not present - but in test environment, you can set this to "http://localhost:10000" for example to use the 'azurite' simulator

+## AZURE_STORAGE_BLOB_FORCE_PATH_STYLE

+This is normally not present - but in test environment, you can set this to 'true' for example to use the 'azurite' simulator (which must use this value - it doesnt support virtual hosts)

+## AZURE_STORAGE_ACCOUNT

+In production, this will be the real azure storage account.
+In test mode when using 'azurite' simulator, this must be set to 'devstoreaccount1' as it is hard coded into azurite.

+## AZURE_STORAGE_ACCESS_KEY

+In production, this will be the real azure storage access key.
+In test mode when using 'azurite' simulator, this must be set to 'Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==' as it is hard coded into azurite.

+## AZURE_STORAGE_CONTAINER

+This is the storage container name for azure and must conform to microsoft's naming convention which pretty much means that is must be a valid dns name, must only contain alphanumeric's with '-' separating words - NO underscores or other symbols

 ## EXPORT_CLAIMS_EVERY

 The claims are batched up and zipped ready for consumption by the ATOS API every 15 minutes